ctrueden/ctrueden.github.io/_posts/2004-12-13-brain-over-insert-caffeine-to-continue.md

 * * *

-"If you pick up a starving dog and make him prosperous, he will not bite you.
-This is the principal difference between a man and a dog."
+> If you pick up a starving dog and make him prosperous, he will not bite you.
+This is the principal difference between a man and a dog.

-\--Mark Twain
+—Mark Twain